11 AUG 2018

 Try before you apply

-UOW’s 2018 Open Day is being held on Saturday 11 August.
+UOW is open for inspection on Saturday 11 August.

 Hear from UOW students

 I love the Wollongong campus, it’s really beautiful.
 I lived in a UOW residence my first year and it was quite nice.
 It was a small community and we all got to know each other really well.”